All Episodes

 Sadly, he's not wrong.

-I mean, it's like they have no shame at all.
+I mean, it's like they have no shame at all, considering the history of Trump.

-And I've known how many we've known, we knew, we've been really good friends with Prime Minister Netanyahu for over 20 some odd years of my life.
+And I've known how many, we've known, we knew, we've been really good friends with Prime Minister Netanyahu for over 20 some odd years of my life.

-I mean, really close fronts.
+I mean, really close friends.

 Do you remember how you guys met?

-No prime minister actually told the story when we went to Israel of how he met you.
+The prime minister actually told the story when we went to Israel of how he met you.

-And it's it's actually pretty incredible.
+And it's actually pretty incredible.

 What was it?